Anonymousbot7/ESM/README.md

 # Inference for Deep Neural Network Estimators in Generalized Nonparametric Models

-This repository contains the implementation of our methods in **Python**.
+This repository contains the implementation of our methods in **Python** 3.12.1.

 - PyTorch 2.6.0+cu118